Lucas Luggage is a brand that sells affordable luggage.

 However, a different color means a different design of the shell, and so none of them look alike.
 You’ll see exactly what I mean when we get to that section.
 But let’s kick things off with the Treadlite and Outlander hardside collections.

 The Treadlite suitcases look like your typical hardshell suitcases.
 They have a ribbed shell, which will make any scratches on them less visible.
-The exterior of the suitcases is made of ABS plastic, which is probably the reason why they aren’t at all expensive – ABS is often used in affordable luggage because it is less expensive than Polycarbonate.
+The exterior of the suitcases is made of ABS plastic, which is very affordable compared to Polycarbonate luggage.

 Both compartments of this luggage are fully lined.
 The top compartment has a full panel zippered divider with a large mesh pocket on it, which is great for organization.
 The bottom compartment also has a zippered pocket, but it’s much smaller than the previous one.
 And there are elastic cross straps in the bottom compartment, which will keep all your stuff in place.